Rethink call over free ATM changes

 Survey results

-The survey of 1,854 people in Scotland in April found almost one in 10 (8%) had used a fee-charging cash machine in the last month and of these a third (31%) did so because they could not find a free-to-use option.
+A survey of 1,854 people in Scotland in April found almost one in 10 (8%) had used a fee-charging cash machine in the last month and of these a third (31%) did so because they could not find a free-to-use option.

 When asked about the potential impact of closures, one-fifth (22%) said they would be less likely to use local shops that required them to pay in cash.